jerloo/i/README.md

   translate   文本翻译

 Flags:
-      --config string   config file (default is $HOME/.icode.yaml) -h, --help            help for icode
+      --config string   config file (default is $HOME/.i.yaml) -h, --help            help for i
   -t, --toggle          Help message for toggle

-Use "icode [command] --help" for more information about a command. subcommand is required
+Use "i [command] --help" for more information about a command. subcommand is required
 ```